 Dr. Hester Vaizey is a fellow of Clare College, Cambridge and an award-winning author of four books.
 Her interest in stories about people, quickly encouraged Hester down the road of history as a subject.
 Three degrees from Cambridge later, and five years working there as a professional historian, Hester is now fully trained in bringing other people’s stories to life.
 Her book Surviving Hitler’s War (Palgrave, 2010) won the Fraenkel Prize for Contemporary History in 2009.
 Other works include Keep Britain Tidy and other posters from the Nanny State and Born in the GDR, Living in the Shadow of the Wall.
 Hester has written for the books pages of the Financial Times, the Guardian, History Today, the Independent, the Spectator and the THES.
 She has also done research for the Financial Times, the Guardian and the Commission for Looted Art in Europe.
 She lives in London with her husband and most importantly, works full time as a professional ghostwriter of memoirs and non-fiction.
 She can also work as story consultant and editor and subsequently, in the course of her work, Hester has helped a number of first time authors transform their ideas into commercially successful books.

 Ghostwriter and scriptwriter Luke Shipman is the founder of The London Ghostwriting Company but his background as a story consultant and writer began editing video – which he still claims taught him the fundamentals of structure in story.
 With an ability to shine as a wordsmith, he started to work as a writer for hire in school – seeing to his friends’ coursework initially.
 It was Andrew Crofts, the world famous ghostwriter who gave Luke his big break and since then, Luke has worked as ghostwriter, story consultant and editor on hundreds of commissions for companies and people around the globe.
-Chairman, CEO’s, pickpockets and thieves, Luke has served them all.
+Chairman, CEOs, pickpockets and pirates, Luke has served them all.
 These days, he works mostly as project manager and he is the go-to-man to start your ghostwriting project.
 He works from his home in South London, enjoys coffee, lifting weights and running.
 His favourite thing in the world is travel – so if you have a ghostwriting project that will get him up in the skies, then you will be sure to meet this happy chappy.
 Just have the coffee cupboard well stocked and don’t be alarmed if he turns up with his own mug!
 With a passion for moving image, he studied film theory, has a BA in Film and Video and an MA in Scriptwriting.

 With a fifteen year career working as a professional writer and story consultant, and with a sideline vocation as a performer, Jacqueline Haigh is our expert drama story consultant.
 She is able to re-engineer your creation whilst enhancing the drama and the quality.
 Having written for film, TV, stage, radio and books, she is the brains when it comes to story design and structure.
 She has script edited hundreds of films of all the genres and for a variety of writers, directors and producers.
 She has written and directed award winning short film and stage plays.
 She is currently in development on several young adult and children’s books, is co-writing an autobiography and working as ghostwriter on several important memoirs projects.
 As a performer, she has worked with actors and directors in theatre and on screen.
 She particularly loves comedy and often performs in comedy shows and stand up.
 Other recent projects include co-writing a Gothic psychological thriller for the Italian company Moonlight Pictures and writing the magical romantic comedy Midsummer’s Eve.
 She has a B.A.
 Honours in English Literature – Oxford University – and an MA in Scriptwriting from Goldsmiths College – University Of London, where she was the winner of the Olive Till Memorial bursary.
 Having taught scriptwriting for Film London, London Film Academy, and the University of Essex, Jacqueline is our ‘Number 1’ when it comes to anything screenplay.
 Her favourite genres include fantasy, comedy and British drama.
 With an encyclopaedic knowledge of anything spiritual, mystical, conspiratorial and all things magic, Jacqueline is our go to girl when any story takes place in a galaxy far far away!